getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 `battery_level`:

 : _Optional_.
-If the device has a battery, this can be an floating point value defining the battery level (in the range 0-100).
+If the device has a battery, this can be a floating point value defining the battery level (in the range 0-100).

 `orientation`: